Why Do Employers Hold The First Paycheck? The Answer Here

 Why You Aren’t Getting Paid Yet

 Companies pay all of their employees on the same pay period.
 This is how their “payroll” department works.
-A certain lump sum of payment is processed through the payroll system for the allotted periods that the company pays out in.
+A certain lump sum of payment is processed through the payroll system for the allotted periods that the company pays out.
 Some companies will pay in 52-week periods, meaning bi-weekly.
-Some companies pay on a weekly basis.
-It all depends on what they told you during your orientation (this should have been told you to by the HR department if it was not you need to contact them and ask).
+Some companies pay every week.
+It all depends on what they told you during your orientation (this should have been told you to by the HR department.
+If it was not, you need to contact them and ask).

 When you are hired, you are most likely not going to start on the very first day of the pay period.
 Meaning if everyone is paid bi-weekly, you most likely will not start your first day on the very first day after everyone has been paid.
 This is called a pay period.
 Because of this, you essentially have a partial pay period.
 Where you only have potentially one week or one day of work.

 The most important thing to note is that you *will* be paid for the days you are working.
 But it may simply be on the following pay period.
-Meaning that you may have to wait 2 1/2 weeks versus only 2 weeks in order to receive your first paycheck.
-The reason for this is simply because you missed the date of which the payroll system transferred and allocated money, it’s quite simple.
+Meaning that you may have to wait 2 1/2 weeks versus only 2 weeks to receive your first paycheck.
+The reason for this is simply because you missed the date on which the payroll system transferred and allocated money; it’s quite simple.
 Though, it can be inconvenient to you.

 Be sure to speak with your HR department regarding when your next payday will be if you have any questions.
-It is your right to be able to ask this question and it will not make you look unprofessional or greedy.
-It will make you appear responsible and they will answer with empathy.
+It is your right to ask this question, and it will not make you look unprofessional or greedy.
+It will make you appear responsible, and they will answer with empathy.

 How Much Will Go Into The Next Paycheck

 If you missed the first pay period, what will be inside your next paycheck will be previous pay period days, plus the current pay period days, minus any deductions that you may have had that you issued on your W-4 tax form.
 This would be the claims that you made on dependents and other tax exemptions.